liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/05-using-lcs.markdown

 You can view the settings for a server by clicking on the *Server Details* button, which is to the right of the Metrics button.
-The first tab under the Settings button is *Server Settings*.
+The first tab under the Settings button is Server Settings.
 This lets you view or edit your server's name, description, location, and environment.
 You can also unregister your server from LCS.
-The second tab under the Settings button is *Server Properties*.
+The second tab under the Settings button is Server Properties.
 This provides general information about your Liferay installation and hardware.
 This information is useful to the Liferay support team in the event that you need their assistance.